 One famous Michigan food is the Pasty.
 Pasties originated from the Cornish immigrant copper miners who bought this easy meat pie in Michigan.
 Today, it’s a staple of Upper Peninsula food.
 Restaurants serve pastry shell pasties with various fillings, but the most traditional fillings are meat fillings made of beef and potatoes, chicken, and pork.
 To make a meal of it, top it with gravy, and you’re set for a hearty, easy-to-carry meal.
 For the best pasties, visit Lawry’s pasty shop and try their traditional meat-stuffed pasties.

 6. Famous Michigan Foods – Frankenmuth Chicken

-Frankenmuth is a charming little town that’s known for Christmas and chicken dinners.
-Also known as Little Bavaria, Frankenmuth boasts of the world’s largest Christmas store called Bonners, where you can shop for Christmas-related things throughout the year.
+Frankenmuth is a charming little town known for Christmas and chicken dinners.
+Also known as Little Bavaria, Frankenmuth boasts the world’s largest Christmas store, Bonners, where you can shop for Christmas-related things throughout the year.
 Bavarian Inn Restaurant and Zehnder’s are famous for their house specialty family-style chicken dinners with many sides.
 You can also pick up some delicious Zehnder’s chicken seasoning here.